 Phil Davidson – Manager for Geology and Palaeontology

 “I graduated from the University of Portsmouth with a degree in Palaeobiology and Evolution in 2007.
 I was a volunteer at the Grant Museum of Zoology at UCL and the enquiries officer for the Palaeontology Department at The Natural History Museum in London before moving to Charmouth.
 I have been fascinated by fossils since I got my first dinosaur toy for my 5th birthday (Norman the Stegosaurus, who is still with me on my desk at the centre) and unlike most sensible kids, I never grew out of it!
 Working here at Charmouth, one of the most famous fossils sites in the world is my idea of a dream job.”

 “My interests in rocks and fossils began when I was very young going out collecting with my dad.
 I went onto college in Gloucestershire to study my A levels in Geology, Geography, Archaeology and Environmental Science and continued onto the University of Gloucestershire to gain my degree in Physical Geography with Environmental Science.
-After University I volunteered for a few nature projects and worked at the Royal Agricultural College assisting with PhD projects before finding my way to the Charmouth Heritage Coast Centre.
-I came here in 2009 initially as a seasonal warden before returning to University to study for my MSc in Earth’s System Science.
-I am now very happy to be back at Charmouth as an Deputy Senior Warden and have a fantastic view out of the window!”
+After University I volunteered for a few nature projects and worked at the Royal Agricultural University assisting with PhD projects before finding my way to the Charmouth Heritage Coast Centre.
+I came here in 2009 initially as a seasonal warden before returning to university to study for my MSc in Earth’s System Science and as a Finds Officer with Portable Antiquities Scheme.
+I am now very happy to be back at Charmouth as a manager and have a fantastic view out of the window!”